ckeditor/ckeditor4/tests/plugins/clipboard/manual/pasteimagedisable.md

     **Note**: Do not copy an image from a web browser, as it may not copy the actual image, but instead a reference, which is not valid for this test case.

- 1. Paste the image into the editor
+ 1. Paste the image into the editor.

 **Expected** No image is inserted.
 "Log output" shows: "Custom image paste handling: data received".

-**Unexpected** Image is pasted into editor and/or a message is shown in "Log output".
+**Unexpected** Image is inserted into editor.